KonaTeam/kona-api/README.md

 Both the `app_key` and `authentication_token` must be sent in the HTTP Authorization header with all requests to the API with the format above.

+See [Token](https://github.com/KonaTeam/kona-api/blob/master/sections/token.md) for more information on how to retrieve a user's authentication token.

 See [responses](https://github.com/KonaTeam/kona-api/blob/master/sections/responses.md) for more information on what to expect returned for requests.